yildirimdata/streamlit_cloud/README.md

 Model deployment via Streamlit

-Strealit API and functions - methods
+Streamlit API and functions - methods

 Machine learning model to predict the sales by using the advertisements info on tv, radio and internet